Why Shadow Cyber IT, is a Security Nightmare.

 McAfee sponsored a study by Frost & Sullivan.
 To investigate the scope and impact of shadow IT–specifically SaaS (software-as-a-service) applications.
 Used by employees without the knowledge or consent of IT–or even in direct contradiction to IT policies.

 This is important to point out when discussing this.
 It goes without saying some employees will spend time updating Facebook, shopping, or killing time with a video game.
 Which needs to be handled by training and policies.

 The organization should try to understand why.
 And then figure out how to meet the need.
 “Shadow IT” becomes a problem when the ownership of the account or services comes into question.
 Since users are mixing business and personal apps often on their personal devices.
 A clearly-defined policy governing the adoption of SaaS apps should be created.
 Outlining what is not allowed or how to get access that is needed.

 Lack of Technical Knowledge

 Often many users don’t realize that by using services and applications that are not approved by IT.
 They are putting a business at risk.
 With a wide variety of compliance mandates like PCI, HIPPA, Sarbox, and more to come.
-It is important ensuring the IT dept has knowledge and understanding of the applications that are needed.
+It is important to ensure the IT dept has knowledge and understanding of the applications that are needed.
 And that they comply with all governmental regulations and requirements.
 In addition to the needs of the user community.
 Some businesses do not have internal staff with the appropriate training or competency to ensure this validation is being done.
 So we recommend you turn to outsourced contractors or Managed IT services.